Bavarian governor orders his deputy to fully explain himself to clear allegations of antisemitism

 He said a meeting earlier on Tuesday with Aiwanger, who is also Bavaria’s economy minister, did not fully clear up what exactly happened.

 “We listened to Hubert Aiwanger today.
 We questioned him.
-But today’s statements are not definitely not enough for a final assessment and clarification,” Soeder said.
+But today’s statements are definitely not enough for a final assessment and clarification,” Soeder said.
 “Many questions remained and remain open.”

-Therefore, Soeder announced, Aiwanger will be asked to answer 25 detailed questions in writing.
+Therefore, Soeder announced, Aiwanger would be asked to answer 25 detailed questions in writing.

 Germany’s leading Jewish group, the Central Council of Jews in Germany, also sharply condemned the text of the flyer.